Course code 22 91 1550 00

 Assessment methods

-Course content 1. the principles of PBL (eg. 7-step cycle, learning goals, CCCS approach) 2. the theory of teams: team definition, stages of team development, team roles, etc. 3. problem definition and management tools (eg. 6W, PEST, 5 Whys, affinity diagram, Ishikawa diagram, SWOT analysis) 4. stakeholder analysis 5. communication in teams: managing team meetings and group discussions, reporting results, meeting minutes and logbooks, pecha kucha presentations
+Course content 1. the principles of PBL; problem definition and management tools eg. 6W, PEST, 5 Whys, affinity diagram, Ishikawa diagram, SWOT analysis 2. the theory of teams: team definition, stages of team development, team roles 3. communication in teams: managing team meetings and group discussions, reporting results, meeting minutes and logbooks, pecha kucha presentations

 Basic reference materials